Markvanderuit/dual_hierarchy_tsne/README.md

 }
 ```

-### Demo application
+**Demo application**

-The demo application (build target: `sne_cmd`, file: `src/app/sne_cmd.cpp`) provides a command-line application which can run t-SNE on arbitrary datasets, if they are provided as raw binary data.
+The demo (build target: `sne_cmd`, file: `src/app/sne_cmd.cpp`) provides a command-line application which can run t-SNE on arbitrary datasets, if they are provided as raw binary data.
 It additionally allows for starting a tiny renderer (the `vis` library) that shows the embedding, minimization, and the used dual-hierarchies.

-### Datasets
+**Datasets**

 ...

 ## Citation